docker/docs/cluster/azure.md

     region: "centralus"

 The values will be substituted in the cluster definition.
-This makes it easy to define a re-usable cluster definition and then change the variables to create multiple instances of a cluster.
+This makes it easy to define a reusable cluster definition and then change the variables to create multiple instances of a cluster.

 Run `docker cluster create --file cluster.yml --name quickstart`